-Most first years arrive at St Catharine’s on the same day – a Saturday in late September or early October – and our student freshers’ representatives organise various friendly, fun ways to introduce new arrivals to student life here.
-On that first day there will be informal activities to ensure new students meet others on their staircase or corridor, as well as an informal event at which the tutors meet all 135-or-so incoming first years over snacks.
+Most first years arrive at St Catharine’s on the same day – a Saturday in late September or early October – and our student freshers’ representatives organise various fun ways to introduce new arrivals to student life here.
+On that first day there will be activities to ensure new students meet others on their staircase or corridor, as well as an informal event at which the tutors meet all 135-or-so incoming first years over snacks.

 Social events continue the following day, and on the first Monday new students meet with their pastoral tutor again, and also meet their academic director of studies to discuss course structure and options, supervisions and general academic support.
 There is a communal dinner that same day, as well as the start of a variety of induction events relating to academic matters, health and welfare, and clubs and societies.
-University lectures and other teaching sessions begin on the Thursday.
+University lectures and other teaching sessions usually begin on the first Thursday.

 Importantly, all students are allocated two St Catharine’s second-year mentors before they arrive in Cambridge.
 These mentors (or ‘college mothers and fathers’ as they are informally called!) make a point of meeting their respective first years soon after they arrive, and are an invaluable source of support and advice throughout students’ first years.
-At least one of your college mentors will be studying the same subject as you, or a closely related one.
+At least one of your college 'parents' will be studying the same subject as you, or a closely related one.

 ...if that isn't enough, click here to learn about the most important "person" in St Catharine's...